I build brands with words and lasers.

 I'm a creative director and entrepreneur.
 I try to be really great at it.
 I'm also a husband and dad.
 I try not to screw that up either.

-I'm also proud to be one of the founding organizers of CreativeMornings/Austin.
+I'm also proud to be one of the founders of CreativeMornings/Austin.

 Meeting more good people in Austin.